iamtaylornotyou/RNole/README.md

 # RNole: RNA-seq Multi-Reference Pipeline
-RNole is an extension of [nf-core/rnaseq](https://github.com/nf-core/rnaseq) that supports mutliple reference genomes and ortholog mapping across species.
+RNole is an extension of [nf-core/rnaseq](https://github.com/nf-core/rnaseq) that supports multiple reference genomes and ortholog mapping across species.
 Like nf-core/rnaseq, RNole accepts a samplesheet (`.csv`) as input — with an additional `reference` column specifying the desired reference genome for each sample.
 Internally, RNole acts as a wrapper, invoking nf-core/rnaseq, once per unique reference genome.
 Optionally, RNole will produce a merged, ortholog-matched count matrix using either an [OrthoFinder](https://github.com/OrthoFinder/OrthoFinder/tree/main) run, or a user-supplied ortholog file.

 ## Table of Contents